FAQ energy conservation

 In the stand-by mode a PC consumes 8 Watt per hour.
 Normally a PC with a 19-inch LCD screen uses 100 Watt per hour.
 If a computer is actually used 6 hours per day, it can be in the stand-by mode for 2 hours.
 This results in a saving of 0.184 kWh per day.
 Given 225 working days that is 41.4 kWh per year, which implies that the 3,000 permanent workstations at TU/e together can save 124,200 kWh; which is equivalent with the power consumption of 35 households!

 Which buildings on the TU/e campus consume the most energy?

 Lab buildings such as Spectrum, Cyclotron and Helix are real energy guzzlers, due to the huge amount of air that is continuously refreshed, cooled and conditioned.
-In older buildings, like the Paviljoen, the power consumption is often not so bad.
+In older buildings the power consumption is often not so bad.
 They need less cooling, and cooling requires more energy than heating.

 I have a tip/question/observation.
 Who can I turn to?